hiuprocon/pve/package/Challenge2014/README.txt

 This package consists of a simulation environment and its samples.

 This computer simulation environment is used for International Programming Contest.
-Samples are A) Server/Client sample and
-B) simple client implementation and its usage example
+The simulator can be executed using files named Server.* .
+Samples are A) a keyboard controllable client
-C) a complete sample program to clear the game.
+B) a complete sample program to clear the game, and C) an advanced sample program to check a method for extension.
 There is a brief description of these samples a bit later.

 This simulation environment and samples work on Windows (32bit, 64bit),